-Olympic Scandal Hits Michigan State University; DeVos Calls Students 'Unprepared'
+Olympic Scandal Hits Michigan State University; Senate Looks To Colleges' Future

 ITT Technical Institute, once a huge for-profit college, is going through bankruptcy, and a federal judge ruled this week that former students should have a chance at any money that remains at the end of the process.

-In the fall of 2016, ITT Tech shut down its 137 campuses nationwide and filed for bankruptcy.
+In fall 2016, ITT Tech shut down its 137 campuses nationwide and filed for bankruptcy.
 The for-profit college was then investigated for predatory lending practices and false advertising.
-A year ago, former students filed a lawsuit to make sure they'd play a part in the bankruptcy proceedings of ITT Educational Services, ITT Tech's parent company.
+A year ago, former students filed a lawsuit to make sure they would play a part in the bankruptcy proceedings of ITT Educational Services, ITT Tech's parent company.